 "'Course it is, how do yeh think all the house elves apparate round Hogwarts when us wizards can't?
 It's diff'rent magic," said Hagrid proudly.
-He'd never been the most intelligent of the Order, but when it came to creatures he knew a surprising amount.
+He'd never been the most intelligent of the Order, but when it came to magical creatures he and Lupin were undeniably the experts.

 "Harry Potter, sir!
 It is wonderful to see you again!" squeaked Dobby, as he looked around at all the strained faces.